Kotlin/KEEP/notes/value-classes.md

 However, it is considered a bad practice to mutate objects that were passed to a method as its arguments, even when it references an instance of a mutable class.
 A programmer reading the above code naturally expects that `transferDetails` object is not changed.
 If it does change, that would be surprising.

 It makes sense to codify this practice into the language itself, by only allowing mutation on the function receiver.
-In this case, when both `account` and `transferDetails` are represented with immutable value classes, then above call can only mutate the `account` instance.
-There will be no way to write surprising code that mutates its immutable parameter.
+In this case, when both `account` and `transferDetails` are represented with immutable value classes, then above call can only update the `account` instance.
+There will be no way to write surprising code that updates its immutable parameter.

 However, even in the Kotlin standard library we can find exceptions to the “no parameter mutation” rule.
 Consider the following function signature (a simplified version of the actual Kotlin stdlib function):